J1 League: European league format and AFC Champions League (2005–2008)

-In 2015 the J.League Division 1 was renamed J1 League.
-Also, the tournament format was changed to a three-stage system.
+In 2015, the J.League Division 1 was renamed J1 League.
+The tournament format was changed to a three-stage system.
 The season was split into first and second stages, followed by a third and final championship stage.
 The third stage was composed of three to five teams.
-The top point accumulator in each stage and the top three point accumulators for the overall season qualified.
+The team with the most points in each stage and the top three team with the most points overall qualified.
 If both of the stage winners finished in the top three teams for the season, then only three teams qualified for the championship stage.
 These teams then took part in a championship playoff stage to decide the winner of the league trophy.

-Current (2017–)
+Current (2017–2025)

 Despite the new multi-stage format being initially reported as locked in for five seasons, due to negative reaction from hardcore fans and failure to appeal to casual fans, after 2016 it was abandoned in favour of a return to a single-stage system.
 From 2017, the team which accumulates the most points will be named champion, with no championship stage taking place at the season's end, and from 2018, the bottom two clubs are relegated and the 16th-placed club enters a playoff with the J2 club that wins a promotion playoff series.
 If the J2 playoff winner prevails, the club is promoted, with the J1 club being relegated, otherwise the J1 club can retain its position in J1 League with the promotion failure of the J2 club.

 In November 2017, Urawa Red Diamonds played the AFC Champions League final against Al Hilal.
 After a draw in the first leg, Urawa Red Diamonds won the second leg 1-0 and were crowned Asian Champions.
-In the past 10–15 years, Japanese clubs have risen not only continentally, but also internationally.
+In the past 10–15 years, Japanese clubs have risen also intercontinentally.
 Clubs Gamba Osaka and Urawa Red Diamonds have been crowned Asian champions and participated in the Club World Cup, always targeting at least the semi-finals.
 Kashima Antlers were finalists of the 2016 edition and eventually lost to Real Madrid.

+Future (2026–27 season onwards)

+The J-League will transition to a season that follows the European football calendar, to be played from August to May.
+This will include a winter break between December and February.

+As a part of the transition, the league will have a one-off special tournament (called the 2026 J1 100 Year Vision League) to be held during the first half of 2026.